 Equipment calibrations performed by an outside vendor will be verified through a review of the calibration certificate provided by the vendor.
 Additionally, a review of the vendor's accreditation will be performed to verify their competency within the scope of the service provided.
-Documentation of the review will be maintained in the appropriate QC binder.
+Documentation of the review will be maintained in the appropriate QC binder or electronic equivalent.

-Any problems noted with laboratory equipment, during normal usage or as part of a QC check should be brought to the attention of the Technical Lead and necessary supervisory personnel and documented on Form 402-QC and/or the respective QC form.
+Any problems noted with laboratory equipment, during normal usage or as part of a QC check should be brought to the attention of the Technical Lead and necessary supervisory personnel and documented on the Instrument Repair/Maintenance Log and/or the respective QC form.